Surgery In Our Animal Hospital

 - Emergency surgery

-Prior to surgery, every patient has a physical exam by the veterinarian and blood work, before an anesthetic plan is tailored specifically for your pets needs.
-Pre-anesthetic blood work is performed to evaluate the kidneys, liver, electrolytes and blood cell counts.
+Prior to surgery, every patient has a physical exam by the veterinarian and blood work before an anesthetic plan is tailored specifically for your pets needs.
+Pre-anesthetic blood work is performed to evaluate the kidneys, liver, electrolytes, and blood cell counts.

-Keeping your pet comfortable and pain free is one of our top priorities.
+Keeping your pet comfortable and pain-free is one of our top priorities.
 One of the first medications your pet will receive is pain medication.
 Pain is lessened and best controlled when pain medication is already working before pain has occurred.
 We can minimize pain levels and maximize comfort and happiness using modern medical techniques.

-Intravenous Catheter – as a standard every patient going under anesthesia receives an IV catheter.
+Intravenous Catheter – as a standard, every patient going under anesthesia receives an IV catheter.
 An IV catheter allows fluid therapy throughout the procedure and allows direct access to veins for emergency medications if ever needed.

 Your pet’s post-operative pain management plan will include medication to reduce discomfort and encourage a fast recovery.
 The plan will likely provide at-home medication to keep them as comfortable as possible.
 Our knowledgeable staff members are here to assist you, and will explain everything you need to know for post-surgery care at home.

 At West Ballantyne Animal Hospital, our goal is to provide individualized surgical care for all of our patients.
 We will communicate with you every step of the way to keep you fully informed about your pet before, during, and after surgery.
-Our veterinarian will address any questions or concerns you may have regarding the techniques used during surgery, pain management, post-operative care.
+Our veterinarian will address any questions or concerns you may have regarding the techniques used during surgery, pain management, and post-operative care.
 For more information about our surgical services for dogs and cats, please call us today.